 This is a list of the books on Yorùbá language I have worked with and collected over the years.
 Some of them can be downloaded for free.
 I started taking classes at the Yorùbá Cultural Institute in New York in 2012, which provided professional language teachers and instructional material.
 Later I moved back to Europe.
 It was hard finding a Yorùbá teacher.
 I had to provide the materials by myself, so I started to search for literature.
-There are great books on the market, but you really cannot improve your language skills above a certain level without having a Nigerian-born Yorùbá teacher on your side.
-So here’s the list of Yorùbá language courses I came across.
+There are great books on the market, but you really cannot improve your language skills above a certain level without working with a native speaker or someone fluent on this level.
+Here’s the list of Yorùbá language courses I came across.
 Also see our review on Yorùbá dictionaries in this blog.

 If you like our articles follow us on www.facebook.com/orishaimage and get the latest news.